bata24/gef/README.md

         - ![](images/pagewalk-arm64-el123.png)
         - Secure memory scanning is also supported, but you have to break in the secure world.
         - ![](images/pagewalk-arm64-secure.png)
-        - Pseudo memory map without detailed flags and permission can be output even in the normal world (when OP-TEE).
+        - Pseudo memory map without detailed flags and permissions can be output even in the normal world (when OP-TEE).
         - ![](images/pagewalk-arm64-secure-pseudo.png)
     - ARM (Supported: only Cortex-A, LPAE/Non-LPAE, PL0/PL1)
         - ARM v7 base.
 PL2 is NOT supported.